 “First, I want to express gratitude to the Pierce County Prosecuting Attorney’s Office for their hard work and diligence in this trial.
 We have now had two trials and 13 years of appeals.
 Throughout it all, their office remained steadfast in their efforts to achieve justice and accountability for the murders of our four officers.

-Despite all these undisputed facts, this jury could not reach a decision and there will be yet another delay in achieving closure for our department and the families of our four officers.
+REDACTED, this jury could not reach a decision and there will be yet another delay in achieving closure for our department and the families of our four officers.

 In the meantime, we will do what we’ve always done: Move forward with dignity and honor.
 Our officers were brutally murdered, and we continue to be strong for the families of our Fallen Four and for those in our department who continue to mourn their tragic deaths.
 They will not be forgotten.”